Acetylcysteine: Pharmacodynamics

-L-cysteine also serves as a precursor to cystine, which in turn serves as a substrate for the cystine-glutamate antiporter on astrocytes; hence there is increasing glutamate release into the extracellular space.
+Acetylcysteine also serves as a precursor to cystine, which in turn serves as a substrate for the cystine-glutamate antiporter on astrocytes; hence there is increasing glutamate release into the extracellular space.
 This glutamate in turn acts on mGluR2/3 receptors, and at higher doses of acetylcysteine, mGluR5.

-Acetylcysteine also possesses some anti-inflammatory effects possibly via inhibiting NF-κB and modulating cytokine synthesis.
+Acetylcysteine may have other biological functions in the brain, such as the modulation of dopamine release and the reduction in inflammatory cytokine formation possibly via inhibiting NF-κB and modulating cytokine synthesis.
+These properties, along with the reduction of oxidative stress and the re-establishment of glutamatergic balance, would lead to an increase in growth factors, such as brain-derived neurotrophic factor (BDNF), and the regulation of neuronal cell death through B-cell lymphoma 2 expression (BLC-2).

+As mentioned before, actylcysteine clears mucus by opening disulfide bonds.

 Pharmacokinetics

+The oral bioavailability of acetylcysteine is relatively low due to extensive first-pass metabolism in the gut wall and liver.
+It ranges between 6% and 10%.

+Intravenous administration of acetylcysteine bypasses the first-pass metabolism, resulting in higher bioavailability compared to oral administration.
+Intravenous administration of acetylcysteine ensures nearly 100% bioavailability as it directly enters the bloodstream.

 Acetylcysteine is extensively liver metabolized, CYP450 minimal, urine excretion is 22–30% with a half-life of 5.6 hours in adults and 11 hours in newborns.